Copyright © 2015 - 2021 Magnum Gunworks, LLC ™. All rights reserved.

-Particle contamination is a very common problem with airguns.
-It's one of the most common causes of valve leaks causing air to leak out the barrel.
+Particle contamination is a common problem with airguns.
+It's one of the primary causes of valve leaks.
 It can also cause regulators to fail.
-All components must be carefully cleaned and checked during assembly and before installation to make sure they are free of filings, grit and other potentially damaging particles.
+Components should be checked before installation to make sure they're free of potentially damaging particles.

-In the photos above, you can see a small gold-colored piece of sintered filter embedded into the face of a valve stem.
-The sintered filter itself can be seen in the fill nipple of the regulator shown in the photo on the right.
-I assume the piece of filter was behind the pin valve on the regulator, then blew into the gun when the tank and regulator were threaded into the tank block.
+In the photos above, you can see a small gold-colored piece of sintered filter embedded in the sealing face of a valve stem.
+The filter itself can be seen in the fill nipple of the regulator.
+That particle ended up behind the pin valve as the regulator was assembled.
+It was blown into the gun when the tank and regulator were threaded into the tank block.
 It was on it's way through the valve when the stem closed on it.
-This not only damaged the stem but the Magnum Valve which had a deep pit in the mating surface.
+This not only damaged the stem but the Magnum Valve which had a deep pit where the stem seats.
 Both parts needed to be replaced.
-It was a costly repair for the customer who put a contaminated regulator on the custom HPA gun he bought from me.
-Never assume a part or component is clean.
+It was a costly repair for the customer who put a contaminated regulator on the custom HPA gun he bought from us.

 Metal filings left over from machining and grit from abrasives used to deburr and polish are common contaminants.
 Every component of our parts and guns are clean when shipped.
 Make sure parts are still clean before installing them.
 Keep your gun and related equipment clean to avoid internal contamination.